Lawrence Stone Biography

 - The Crisis of the Aristocracy, 1558-1641 (1965)

 - The Causes of the English Revolution, 1529-1642 (1972)

 - Family, Sex and Marriage in England 1500-1800 (1977)

 - An Open Elite?
 England 1540-1880 (1984)

 - Road to Divorce: England 1530-1987 (1990)

-His works, along with those of Eric Hobsbawm and EP Thompson, redefined and reshaped the field of social history.
+His works, along with those historians such as Eric Hobsbawm and EP Thompson, redefined and reshaped the field of social history.
 He founded The Davis Center to stimulate intellectual exchange both within the History Department and between the department and visiting scholars from the United States and abroad.

 A Legacy of Innovation